The most commonly asked questions and answers in Technical Support.

 Diagnostics: To access diagnostics on DMP control panels, reset the control panel by momentarily placing a jumper on J16 and then remove it where it’s only placed on one pin.
 At a keypad, press 2-3-1-3 (D-I-A-G).
-The keypad screen will display DIAGNOSTICS. *XR panels need 2-3-1-3+CMD
+The keypad screen will display DIAGNOSTICS. *XR series panels need 2-3-1-3+CMD

 Keypad Options: To gain access to the keypad options on the 7800 Graphic Touchscreen Keypad, scroll through the carousel on the keypad until "Options" is displayed and select it.
 When the Options icon is pressed the keypad will display settings for brightness, tone, and volume.
 Tap the wrench icon and the keypad will display "ENTER CODE"- press 3-5-7-7 (I-N-S-T) CMD and that will show KPD OPT, KPD DIAG, and STOP.
 Select KPD OPT to enter the keypad options menu.

 On all control panels manufactured by DMP prior to 2020 the default user code is 99.
 We STRONGLY encourage all DMP dealers to change this user code once the installation is finished.
 As of 2020 the default user code is generated at DMP and is printed on the box.
 Initializing user codes will revert the default code to 99.

 For XR series panels, the default user code has profile 99 assigned to it.
 This is the default master profile.

 For XT and XTL series panels have authority levels instead of profiles.
 The default user has the master authority level assigned to it.

 When a keypad displays "WIRELESS TROUBLE," this means one of two things: